hjoon0510/SmartSecretary/README.md

 $ sudo systemctl restart apache2
 $ chromium-browser http://localhost/SmartSecretary/ --start-fullscreen
 ```
-That's all.
+That is all.
 Enjoy Smart Secrectary!!!
 If you do not want to see the `ubuntu-mate-welcome` pop-up window at boot time, uncheck the **Welcome** menu at `Startup Applications` menu.

 ### Run software at boot-time automatically